Skip to main content

 Step Two:

-Upon receipt of the PIV, your Intent To Retire (ITR) will be sent to you and must be returned to OTRS at least 60 days prior to retirement.
-If the ITR is received less than 60 days prior to the projected retirement date, the retirement date will be delayed by at least one month.
+Upon receipt of the PIV, your Application To Retire (ATR) will be sent to you and must be received by TRS at least 60 days prior to retirement.
+If the ATR is received less than 60 days prior to the projected retirement date, the retirement date will be delayed by at least one month.

 Step Three: